| TAIL(1) | General Commands Manual | TAIL(1) |

 number,

-option causes tail
+--bytes=number-f-f option causes tail

 to not stop when end of file is reached, but rather to wait for additional

 data to be appended to the input.
-The -f
+The -f option is

-option, but tail
+-f option, but tail will

 also check to see if the file being followed has been renamed or rotated.

-The file is closed and reopened when tail
+The file is closed and reopened when tail detects

 that the filename being read from has a new inode number.